informatics-isi-edu/ermresolve/README.md

    # chmod og+rx ~ermresolve
    ```
 2. Configure `~/ermresolve.json` in daemon home directory, readable by Apache HTTPD.
+   - This is *optional* for customizing behavior.
+In the absence of a
+     configuration file, the service will use a default configuration
+     suitable for many multi-tenant scenarios.
    - See [example ERMresolve configuration](#example-ermresolve-configuration)
 3. Configure `mod_wsgi` to run ERMresolve.
    - See [example WSGI configuration](#example-wsgi-configuration)